 Here are a few eating disorder organizations outside of Canada with helplines:

 An extensive list of eating disorder organizations around the world is available here.

 The short answer: Yes, our helpline services are confidential.
 Your information will not be shared with anyone outside of NEDIC.
 You can share as much or as little as you like.

 The long answer: We only know what you tell us.
 That might mean we know your first name (or nickname), your pronouns, and any other information that you choose to share with us.
 We ask for your age and location so we can find resources that are most appropriate to you, given that some services have regional limitations and/or are designed to support certain age groups.
 Please know providing this information is not mandatory — we will listen and try our best to support you regardless.

 If you mention you are in a situation which is dangerous to yourself or others, we will let you know that we are worried.
 You will have the option to keep talking, or we can refer you to an organization which is better equipped to help with these concerns.
 If you are concerned for your safety, we can also help you make a report to the most appropriate agency if you share some information with us (for example: your full name and phone number), but that would be your decision.

 Thanks for choosing to do your project on such an important topic!
 Feel free to browse our website!
 We have a ton of information about eating disorders, especially under "Get Informed" and "Resources.”

-If you have specific questions that you’re having a hard time answering, give us an email at firstname.lastname@example.org and we’ll do our best to get back to you.
+If you have specific questions that you’re having a hard time answering, send an email message to email@example.com and we’ll do our best to get back to you.
 We want to be mindful that our helpline services are meant for those in need of support.

 We‘re not medical professionals and are unable to give medical advice or diagnoses.
 If you’re interested in receiving a diagnosis, please feel free to chat with us and we can talk about what that process might look like.
 We can also offer some resources that can help you along in that process.